 As a result of the pre-screening exercise, six sites were identified for more detailed assessment as potential allocation sites.
 These were subjected to a more detailed site assessment, consultation with land owners and finally an evaluation which showed that two of the six sites were potentially suitable for allocation.

 These are:

 - Site 2.
-East Tadley Field A (Orchestra) [planning application has since been refused]. - Site 5.
-Western Village Plotlands (Greenlight) [outline planning permission has recently been granted].
+East Tadley Field A [planning application has since been refused]. - Site 5.
+Western Village Plotlands [planning permission has been granted and construction has started].